George Soros: Africa

 The Open Society Initiative for Southern Africa is a Soros-affiliated organization.

+Chile

+George Soros provided advice to the "No" campaign in the 1988 plebiscite, according to the magnate's friend Máximo Pacheco Matte.
+His support was reflected "in carrying out studies and obtaining data that gave us information that had been kept from us for 17 years (...)
+What we learned there was crucial for the preparation of the famous television program of the 'No' campaign and for the victory in the plebiscite."

+He also sought to improve the image of then-candidate Ricardo Lagos in the 2000 presidential election among business circles.

+In 2009, Michelle Bachelet awarded him the Bernardo O'Higgins Order of Merit as a gesture of gratitude for his "unwavering commitment to democracy and open societies."

 Diplomacy

-In November 2005, Soros said: "My personal opinion is there's no alternative but to give Kosovo independence."

 Soros has helped fund the non-profit group Independent Diplomat, established by the former British diplomat Carne Ross.

 Drug policy reform

 Soros has funded worldwide efforts to promote drug policy reform.
 In 2008, Soros donated $400,000 to help fund a successful ballot measure in Massachusetts known as the Massachusetts Sensible Marijuana Policy Initiative which decriminalized possession of less than 1 oz of marijuana in the state.
 Soros has also funded similar measures in California, Alaska, Oregon, Washington, Colorado, Nevada and Maine.
 Among the drug decriminalization groups that have received funding from Soros are the Lindesmith Center and Drug Policy Foundation.
 Soros donated $1.4 million to publicity efforts to support California's Proposition 5 in 2008, a failed ballot measure that would have expanded drug rehabilitation programs as alternatives to prison for persons convicted of non-violent drug-related offenses.

 In October 2010, Soros donated $1 million to support California's Proposition 19.

 According to remarks in an interview in October 2009, it is Soros's opinion that marijuana is less addictive but not appropriate for use by children and students.
 He himself has not used marijuana for years.
 Soros has been a major financier of the Drug Policy Alliance – an organization that promotes cannabis legalization – with roughly $5 million in annual contributions from one of his foundations.